Eclectic-Sheep/sheeprl/howto/learn_in_minedojo.md

 If you work on a headless machine, you need to software renderer.
 We recommend to adopt one of the following solutions:

 1. Install the `xvfb` software with the `sudo apt install xvfb` command and prefix the training command with `xvfb-run`.
-For instance, to train DreamerV2 on the navigate task on a headless machine, you need to run the following command: `xvfb-run python sheeprl.py exp=p2e_dv2 fabric.devices=1 env=minedojo env.id=open-ended cnn_keys.encoder=[rgb] algo.actor.cls=sheeprl.algos.p2e_dv2.agent.MinedojoActor`, or `MINEDOJO_HEADLESS=1 python sheeprl.py exp=p2e_dv2 fabric.devices=1 env=minedojo env.id=open-ended cnn_keys.encoder=[rgb] algo.actor.cls=sheeprl.algos.p2e_dv2.agent.MinedojoActor`.
+For instance, to train DreamerV2 on the navigate task on a headless machine, you need to run the following command: `xvfb-run python sheeprl.py exp=p2e_dv2 fabric.devices=1 env=minedojo env.id=open-ended algo.cnn_keys.encoder=[rgb] algo.actor.cls=sheeprl.algos.p2e_dv2.agent.MinedojoActor`, or `MINEDOJO_HEADLESS=1 python sheeprl.py exp=p2e_dv2 fabric.devices=1 env=minedojo env.id=open-ended algo.cnn_keys.encoder=[rgb] algo.actor.cls=sheeprl.algos.p2e_dv2.agent.MinedojoActor`.
 2. Exploit the [PyVirtualDisplay](https://github.com/ponty/PyVirtualDisplay) package.